Evergreen International Airlines Flight 17: Investigation

-The NTSB concluded that the accident was caused by the main cargo door opening and the subsequent loss of control of the aircraft.
-The reason for the loss of control alone could not be determined because simulator and wind tunnel tests were unable to verify aerodynamic movements caused by the cargo door separation and captain McCall's attempt to correct them.
-Evergreen International's inadequate procedures for securing the cargo door, the failure of McDonnell Douglas to provide emergency procedures for cargo doors opening mid-flight, and the failure of Federal Aviation Administration to issue an order for modifications to the cargo door warning alarms were also contributing factors.
+The NTSB concluded that the accident was caused by the main cargo door having opened, and the subsequent loss of control of the aircraft.
+The reason for the loss of control alone could not be determined because the simulator and wind tunnel tests were unable to verify aerodynamic movements caused by the cargo door separation and captain McCall's attempt to correct them.
+Evergreen International's inadequate procedures for securing the cargo door, the failure of MD to provide emergency procedures for cargo doors opening mid-flight, and the failure of the FAA to issue an AD for the warning light circuit were contributing factors in the accident.